Dynamic Vocabulary Pruning: Stable LLM-RL by Taming the Tail: Diagnosis: The Fundamental Instability

 \subsection{Modeling the Mismatch: Logit Perturbations}

-To analyze \emph{which} tokens are vulnerable, we must understand how the training-inference mismatch manifests at the token level.
-Even with identical parameters $\theta$, the two systems produce different logits due to a fundamental property of floating-point arithmetic: \textbf{non-associativity}.
-We have $(a \oplus b) \oplus c \neq a \oplus (b \oplus c)$ in finite precision, so different computation orders yield different results~\cite{he2025nondeterminism}.
+To understand \emph{why} $\Delta_y$ diverges, we must analyze the token-level mechanics of the training-inference mismatch.
+Even with identical parameters $\theta$, distinct hardware backends produce different logits due to the non-associativity of floating-point arithmetic: $(a \oplus b) \oplus c \neq a \oplus (b \oplus c)$ in finite precision~\cite{he2025nondeterminism}.